-Places to stay in the UK
+Special places to stay in the UK

 Choose from farmhouse holiday cottages in the countryside, elegant hotels in vibrant cities, welcoming bed and breakfasts for all the family, and inns with cosy fires and great ale.

-Our favourite collections in Britain
+Our favourite collections in the UK

 It may be extremely famous, but it has to get a mention for the dramatic scenery.
 The crowds can be avoided if you favour lesser known trails over Scafell and Catbells, while there are wild swimming spots, caves and culture hidden in the folds of the hills.

 The Hebrides might be a byword for remoteness and seclusion, but the inner islands are easier to reach than you think.
 Just a few hours from Glasgow can take you to Mull, Arran and the distilleries of Islay, while spectacular Skye is further north but definitely worth the trip.